-The Eastern and Western regions are split in to two zones, reflecting customer density within each region (Figure 4).
+The Eastern and Western regions are each split into two zones, reflecting customer density within each region (see below).

 Figure 4: Average network density (Eastern and Western regions)

 Eastern region

 Customers are grouped based on connection to either the Tauranga or Thames Valley subregions.
 The Tauranga part of the network has a higher density than Thames Valley.
 Prices for residential customers on the Valley network are typically higher than in the Tauranga network because the lower network density and greater average system length means the costs of supply are allocated across fewer customers.